FWuermse/grw/docs/updated-algorithm.typ

 The reason we must perform a subrelation inference to the desired relation passed as argument to `ORew` immediately is to ensure that both terms are proofs over an identical relation which is required by the `Transitive` typeclass defined in @TransitiveDef that we need.
 When we operate on `Prop` directly, the inferred relation is either $(<-)$ or $(->)$ and therefore already transitive.
 In the other case, we are in a nested call of the application case and thus work with a metavariable of type $mono("relation" tau)$ that we can force to be transitive during the proof search.
 This does not change our invariants as we always treat relations general enough so that it does not matter whether we work with metavariables of type $mono("relation " tau)$ or given instances of that type.

 During the recursive rewrite on $u$, the first occurrence was already replaced by $g$ and we follow the procedure for application arguments starting at line 13 in @subterm.
-This would invoke yet another recursive invocation where $f$ is again the function rewrite.
+This would trigger yet another recursive invocation where $f$ is again the function rewrite.
 This is how we can rewrite a term: for instance $f space a space (f space a space (f space a space (a = a) space b) space b) space b$, directly to $g space a space (g space a space (g space a space (a = a) space b) space b) space b$ and thus truly generate the same rewrites that `Rew` produces.
 The downside of this approach is that with many occurrences of $f$, we generate almost as many `Subrelation` metavariables as the `Rew` algorithm would for this example.
 The `Transitive` instances, however, are trivial to solve and can even be closed during the constraint generation as all implications are transitive.
 Our extension described in @multifalgo can be exchanged with line 12 in the `ORew` algorithm to remidiate the inconsistencies.
 Note that the function $mono("InferRel")^*$ is a slight modification of the previously seen relation inference algorithm where the desired relation can be passed down.

 #figure(
 algo(